ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 ### Pre-Requisites

-This guide assumes you have an environment already created in the `Live-1` cluster and defined in the `cloud-platform-environments` repo.
+This guide assumes you have an environment already created in the `Live-1` cluster and defined in the [cloud-platform-environments repository][env-repo].

 ### Terraform files

-Copy the Terraform resource code below and save it into the respective 3 files in the `resources` directory under your environment in the `cloud-platform-environments` repo:
+Copy the Terraform resource code below and save it into the respective 3 files in the `resources` directory under your environment in the [cloud-platform-environments repository][env-repo]:

  * `main.tf`
  * `variables.tf`